 LUCHA made an agile shift to digital engagement as a result of the COVID-19 pandemic, making 4.9 million attempts to contact 1.5 million unique voters via phone calls, texts, and socially distanced canvassing.
-33% of voters contacted by LUCHA in 2020 were BIPOC compared 21% of the general population in Arizona.
+33% of voters contacted by LUCHA in 2020 were BIPOC, compared to 21% of the general population in Arizona.
 LUCHA recruited 2,564 volunteers in 2020, nearly a third of whom became returning, consistent volunteers.

-Investments in Arizona paid off with the election of progressive democratic Senator, Mark Kelly, and the passage of a LUCHA-backed ballot initiative that imposes a wealth tax to fund Arizona’s public schools.
+Investments in Arizona paid off with the election of progressive Democratic Senator Mark Kelly and the passage of a LUCHA-backed ballot initiative that imposes a wealth tax to fund Arizona’s public schools.